 Social Skills for HSPs

-She says part of social skills courses are written by highly extroverted, non-HSPs people who encourage everyone to be more like themselves.
+She says that many social skills courses and books are written by highly extroverted, non-HSPs people who encourage everyone to be more like themselves.

 They talk about “working a room”, “being the center of the attention”, “winning over a crowd”.